SourishMerugu/SourishMerugu/README.md

 - 👋 Hi, I’m @SourishMerugu
 - 👀 I’m interested in ...unnderstanding new technologies
-- 🌱 I’m currently learning ... java
+- 🌱 I’m currently learning ...
+AI/Machine Learning
+- Always up for Football ⚽🔵🔴⭐

 <!---
 SourishMerugu/SourishMerugu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.